-In addition to panoramas, ON1 Photo RAW 2020 has a second photo-merge feature: high dynamic range (HDR) photo creation.
+In addition to panoramas, ON1 Photo RAW 2021 has a second photo-merge feature: high dynamic range (HDR) photo creation.
 This feature lets you take multiple shots of a scene, at varying exposure levels-accurately capturing shadows, midtones and highlights in different frames across the series-and then blend them together to create a final image that has a much wider tonal range than a single shot could do.
+And, as is the case with the panorama feature, you can create multiple HDR composites via Photo RAW's batch processing option.